David Bennett Thomas

 Music Theory Videos for my students at

-Salt Lake Vocal Artists will premiere "Gloria Patris" in Utah, and then take it on their Japan tour, October 2013.
+Salt Lake Vocal Artists will premiere "Gloria Patris" in Utah, and then take it on their Japan tour.

 A new chamber music CD was recently released featuring players from The Philadelphia and Harrisburg Orchestras, rarescale, Dolce Suono Ensemble, Jeffrey Solow, Matthew Bengtson, Joshua Kovach and Terry Klinefelter; on Vectordisc Records.
 Listen to samples.
 Listen to a broadcast review by Kile Smith.
 Read CityPaper review.

-David will be featured in an hour long broadcast on WWFM The Classical Network's "Strictly Choral" program on April 21st, which includes conversation and choral pieces from the last few years.
+David will be featured in an hour long broadcast on WWFM The Classical Network's "Sounds Choral" program on April 21st, which includes conversation and choral pieces from the last few years.

 Brady Allred recently conducted "In Time Of Silver Rain" with the chorus Vox Gaudiosa, in Tokyo, Japan.